Lesser-evil voting: "WW2 Allies Were the Lesser Evil" Argument

 Libertarian law professor Ilya Somin argues in favor of LEV.
 He claims if a person refuses to support the lesser evil, this "implies that everyone who backed the Allies during World War II was wrong to do so" on grounds of the allies' injustices.
 For example, American Japanese internment camps and the Bombing of Dresden made the Allies morally assailable and therefore "the lesser of two evils" in the war, but he argues you should not fail to support the Allies as a result of them committing some immoral acts.
 Somin states, "if supporting a lesser evil in war is sometimes defensible, surely the same applies to an election."

+"When both candidates have unacceptable positions, one must still vote" Argument

+In 2024, Pope Francis advised that "One must vote.
+And one must choose the lesser evil.
+Which is the lesser evil?
+That lady [Kamala Harris] or that gentleman [Donald Trump]?
+I don’t know; each person must think and decide according to their own conscience."
+He referred to a Church teaching that, in a situation where both candidates hold views that are opposed to Catholic beliefs, each person must vote in accordance with his faithfully formed conscience.

 "Voting Demands Little Time" Argument

 Leftist public intellectual Noam Chomsky and John Halle are critical of LEV, but ultimately defend it.
 Chomsky advises that despite his criticisms of LEV, there is practical utility in LEV, saying, "voting should not be viewed as a form of personal self-expression or moral judgement directed in retaliation towards major party candidates who fail to reflect our values, or of a corrupt system designed to limit choices to those acceptable to corporate elites", but instead as an opportunity to reduce harm or loss.
 He says in order for voting not to distract the left from non-electoral political action, "the left should devote the minimum of time necessary to exercise the LEV choice then immediately return to pursuing goals which are not timed to the national electoral cycle," making his argument strongly consequentialistic.